Leicester city centre has been awarded the prestigious Purple Flag accreditation for its evening and night-time economy (ENTE).

 Yoello – a Covid-compliant solution for evening and night-time economy sector

-BID Leicester levy payers can get six months of free access to Yoello – a web-based solution that can help you make your business Covid secure and protect your customers and staff.
+BID Leicester levy payers can get twelve months of free access to Yoello – a web-based solution that can help you make your business Covid secure and protect your customers and staff.

 - Collect customer data